git102347501/CSharp-Convert-TS/README.md

-# csharp-convert-ts README
+# Csharp-Convert-TS README

-This plug-in will be used to convert your c basic type to Typescript Type, So that the program can copy the type conversion directly from the back-end when it needs to build a model.
+This plug-in will be used to convert your C# Type to Typescript Type, So that the program can copy the type conversion directly from the back-end when it needs to build a model.

 ## Features